martinsauve/6502_emulator/README.md

 You can load a ROM starting at `0x8000` (32K of ROM), that should set the reset vector `0xFFFC` to the address of the code.
 `./6502 --rom <romfile path>`

 This emulator supports a very simple form of I/O, mapping terminal stdin/stdout to `0x5000`, with an input ready flag at `0x5001`.
+This is loosely based on Ben Eater's 6502 breadboard computer design.
+Writing a byte to `0x5000` will print it to stdout, reading from `0x5000` will read a byte from stdin if available, and reading from `0x5001` will return `0x08` (7th bit set) if input is availabe, `0x00` otherwise.
+This is my (very crude) implemantation of ACIA.

-This emulator also supports snapshots, using a custom binary format loosely based on the RIFF format.
+This emulator also supports snapshots, using a custom binary format loosely based on the RIFF format(without `LIST`).
 You at the moment can load a snapshot using the `--snap <snapshot file path>` flag on the command line.
 Taking snapshots is implemented but not yet in the interface.
+The format shoud be understandable by looking at `src/snapshot.c`.

-If no ROM of snapshot is provided, the emulator will attempt to run WozMon if it can find it in roms/wozmon.bin.
+If no ROM of snapshot is provided, the emulator will attempt to run WozMon if it can find it in `roms/wozmon.bin`.

 # Resources and Acknowledgements